-At Azzurri Speech Therapy, I use a combination of treatment approaches to address various disorders/diagnoses, including: language, articulation/phonology, childhood apraxia of speech, dysarthria, autism, Down Syndrome, feeding, oral-motor deficits, orofacial myofunctional disorders (tongue tie, tongue thrust, open mouth posture, etc.)
+At Azzurri Speech Therapy, I use a combination of treatment approaches to address various disorders/diagnoses, including: language, articulation/phonology, childhood apraxia of speech, dysarthria, Down Syndrome, feeding, oral-motor deficits, orofacial myofunctional disorders (tongue tie, tongue thrust, open mouth posture, etc.)

 PROMPTS for Restructuring Oral Muscular Phonetic Targets is a tactile-kinesthetic (touch and feel) approach where an SLP places his/her hands on the client’s face to guide his/her jaw, lips, and tongue to move correctly to form words.